iyobo/jollofjs/packages/isvalid/README.md

 # isvalid.js

 **isvalid.js** is an asynchronous node.js library for validating and error correcting JSON.
-It uses a schema modal - inspired by Mongoose schemas.
+In contrary to JSON Schema it uses a very simple schema model - inspired by the Mongoose schemas.

 Here's a simple example on how to use the validator: